Alien-Worlds/aw-core/README.md

 The `Route` class is a generic class that represents a route in your web application.
 It provides a flexible and modular approach to define routes and handle incoming requests.
 Developers can extend the `Route` class and use derived classes such as `GetRoute`, `PostRoute`, `PatchRoute`, `PutRoute`, and `DeleteRoute` to define routes for different HTTP methods.

-The `Route` class allows you to specify the HTTP method, path, handler function, IO mapper and optional configuration options for each route.
-It supports the use of hooks, validators, and authorization functions to customize the request handling process. `RouteIO` is used to transform data from requests to unified input for the controller and from controller output to the response.
+The `Route` class allows you to specify the HTTP method, path, handler function and configuration options for each route.
+It supports the use of hooks, validators, authorization an `io` functions to customize the request handling process. `RouteIO` is used to transform data from requests to unified input for the controller and from controller output to the response.
 The class is designed to be compatible with any web framework you choose to use, making it a versatile choice for building APIs or handling server-side routes.

 Using the `Route` class and its derived classes, developers can create a clean and structured API for their web application, improving code organization and maintainability.